Are you trying to control everything?

 Letting go of control is letting go of the feelings and illusions that you are out of control.
 The reason why you want to control in the first place is that you think you lack control.

 Wanting control and having control are different.
 You can try to control everything, but that doesn’t mean you have control.
 People who have control don’t try to control everything.
 They know what they have control and what they don’t.
-They don’t waste their time worrying about things they don’t have or can’t have control.
+They don’t waste their time worrying about things they don’t have or can’t have control of.

 2. Let go of the small things first.